AgrDataSci/ag5Tools/README.md

 ### Downloading AgERA5 data

 #### Install Python and the CDS API
-Before using the *ag5Tools* package, you need to intall Python and the CDS API, please see the details here: https://cds.climate.copernicus.eu/api-how-to.
+Before using the *ag5Tools* package, you need to intall Python and the CDS API, please see the detailsin the [CDSAPI guide](https://cds.climate.copernicus.eu/api-how-to)

 #### Get your CDS API-Key

 To download AgERA5 data you should first register at the Climate Data Store and get your API key.
-Please follow the instructions in: <https://cds.climate.copernicus.eu/api-how-to>
+Please follow the instructions detailed in the [CDSAPI guide](https://cds.climate.copernicus.eu/api-how-to)

-You need to create a file to store the API key, following the instructions from: <https://cds.climate.copernicus.eu/api-how-to>.
+You need to create a file to store the API key.
+Please follow the instructions detailed [here](https://cds.climate.copernicus.eu/api-how-to)

 #### Examples